Campus Resources for Undocumented Students

 - Applying for residency reclassification to pay in-state fees

-- Applying for grants (such as the California Promise Grant and Cal Grant)?
+- Apply for grants such as the California Promise Grant and Cal grant

-- Applying for the CA Dream Service Incentive Grant?
+- Apply for the CA Dream Service Incentive Grant

 Disabled Students Programs and Services

-CCC’s WELLNESS SERVICES works in partnership with the Wright Institute to provide confidential counseling appointments for undocumented students in need of mental health services.
+CCC’s Welness + Resources works in partnership with the Wright Institute to provide confidential counseling appointments for undocumented students in need of mental health services.